If your content strategy is the vehicle that drives your marketing, your content calendar is the road map that’ll get you where you want to go.

 Plan & Create Your Monthly Content

-I wrote a few months back about a method we use with all our clients that enables them to create a year’s worth of content in less than two hours.
-Rather than write about it again, I’m going to direct you to that post:
+A while back, I wrote about a method we use with all our clients that helps them create a year’s worth of content in two hours.
+I strongly recommend reading the full article, but I’ll cover a quick-and-dirty version here.

 IMPORTANT: Please don’t skip this step.
 You’ll never look at your content calendar again if you don’t take the time to proactively plan new content.